 .
 The statue was found in the Campo de' Fiori

 and is signed by Apollonius of Athens, a Greek sculptor of the first century BC.
 Unfortunately the legs and arms are missing but the torso is considered a perfect example of male anatomy.
 The torso inspired Michelangelo for his nudes on the ceiling of the Sistine Chapel

 The adjoining Round Room (Sala Rotonda) is modeled after the Pantheon

 .
 The floor is paved with a magnificent Roman mosaic from the second or early third century AD that depicts various sea monsters and other mythological figures.
 The floor was discovered in Otricoli, a small town in Umbria.
 From the same site comes the Otricoli Zeus

 , a copy of a bust by the Greek sculptor Bryaxis from the fourth century BC.
-In the middle of the room is a large porphyry basin that was found in Nero's Golden House.
+In the middle of the room is a large porphyry basin - the so-called 'bathtub of Nero' - that was found in Nero's Golden House.
 The niches surrounding the rooms hold a variety of statues.
 The most impressive is the colossal statue of Hercules in gilt bronze from the 2nd century AD.

 Other interesting rooms of the Pio-Clementine Museum include the Gallery of Statues, with a sensual sculpture of a Sleeping Ariadne

 that was a favorite inspiration for many neoclassical sculptors.
 The Room of the Animals has an excellent collection of animal statues and mosaics, and the Cabinet of the Masks is named for the mosaics of masks that were integrated in the floor and come from Hadrian's Villa in Tivoli

 .
 The Greek Cross Room holds the sarcophagi of Helen (the mother of Emperor Constantine) and her granddaughter Constantina.

 Chiaramonti Museum & the New Wing

 The Museo Chiaramonti is named after its founder Pius VII, who was born Luigi Barnaba Chiaramonti.
 The museum occupies part of the three hundred meter long (about 1000ft) wing that was built in 1807 after a design by Bramante.
 It holds a massive amount of statuary, including many busts that were used by the Romans as ancestral portraits.